PingOne Advanced Identity Cloud

 • Legacy

-// import a library script that handles authentication
+// import the library script that handles authentication

 var authLib = require("authLib");